 We derive our revenues primarily from the fees that we charge for subscription-based products and customized projects.
 We define subscription-based revenues as revenues that we generate from products that we deliver to a customer on a recurring basis.
 We define project revenues as revenues that we generate from customized projects that are performed for a specific customer on a non-recurring basis.
-We market our subscription-based products, customized projects and survey services within the comScore Media Metrix product family, comScore Marketing Solutions and through our mobile solutions.
+We market our subscription-based products, customized projects and survey services within the comScore Media Metrix product suite, comScore Marketing Solutions, comScore mobile solutions and comScore web analytics solutions.

 A significant characteristic of our business model is our large percentage of subscription-based contracts.
-Subscription-based revenues accounted for 86% of total revenues in 2009 as well as during the three months ended March 31, 2010, 83% of total revenues in 2008 and 79% of total revenues in 2007.
+Subscription-based revenues accounted for 85% of total revenues in the three months ended March 31, 2011 and the full year 2010.
 Many of our customers who initially purchased a customized project have subsequently purchased one of our subscription-based products.
 Similarly, many of our subscription-based customers have subsequently purchased additional customized projects.

 Historically, we have generated most of our revenues from the sale and delivery of our products to companies and organizations located within the United States.
 We intend to expand our international revenues by selling our products and deploying our direct sales force model in additional international markets in the future.
-For the year ended December 31, 2009, our international revenues were \$19.7 million, an increase of \$3.2 million, or 19%, compared to 2008.
-For the three months ended March 31, 2010, our international revenues were \$6.3 million, an increase of \$1.7 million, or 37% over international revenues of \$4.6 million for the three months ended March 31, 2009.
-International revenues comprised approximately 15%, 14% and 17% of our total revenues for the fiscal years ended December 31, 2009, 2008 and the three months ended March 31, 2010.
+For the year ended December 31, 2010, our international revenues were \$32.7 million, an increase of \$13.0 million, or 66%, compared to 2009.
+For the three months ended March 31, 2011, our international revenues were \$12.5 million, an increase of \$6.2 million, or 98% over international revenues of \$6.3 million for the three months ended March 31, 2010.
+International revenues comprised approximately 19%, 15% and 24% of our total revenues for the fiscal years ended December 31, 2010, 2009 and the three months ended March 31, 2011.